Royal Muskoka Hotel

-The Royal Muskoka Hotel was a luxury summer resort hotel on Lake Rosseau in Ontario's Muskoka region that operated from 1901 to 1952.
+The Royal Muskoka Hotel was a luxury summer resort hotel that operated from 1901 to 1952 on Lake Rosseau in Ontario's Muskoka region.
 The hotel was built by the Muskoka Lakes Navigation Company and was serviced by its steamers.
-During its first three decades, the Royal was Ontario's preeminent summer resort and attracted guests from the upper echelons of Canadian and American society.
+During its first three decades, the Royal Muskoka was Ontario's preeminent summer resort and attracted guests from the upper echelons of Canadian and American society.
 After the onset of the Great Depression, the hotel struggled through the 1930s.
-During World War II it saw a mild revival as vacations in Europe were no longer possible, but following the war became unprofitable again.
+During World War II it saw a mild revival as vacations in Europe were no longer possible, but following the war its problems resumed.
 In the early hours of 18 May 1952, a fire razed the entire structure.

 History

 The Royal Muskoka Hotel was the first grand hotel built on the Muskoka Lakes.
 The project grew out of the Muskoka and Georgian Bay Navigation Company, which had been founded in 1880 by Alexander Peter Cockburn (1837–1905).
-By the turn of the century, his shipping business has declined due to the expansion of railways.
-A Toronto lawyer named Ernest L. Sawyer acquired a controlling interest in the company and on 10 April 1901 reincorporated the company as the Muskoka Lakes Navigation Company.
-Sawyer's plan for the new company was threefold: 1) to build two new hotels on the Muskokas; 2) to partner with the Grand Trunk Railway to increase service to Muskoka Wharf Station in Gravenhurst; and 3) to increase steamboat services on the lakes.
-To built the hotel, the company formed a new entity called the Muskoka Lakes Navigation and Hotel Company.
+By the turn of the century, his shipping business had declined due to the expansion of railways.
+A Toronto lawyer named Ernest L. Sawyer acquired a controlling interest in the company and on 10 April 1901 reincorporated it as the Muskoka Lakes Navigation Company.
+Sawyer's plan for the new company was threefold: 1) to build two new hotels on the Muskoka Lakes; 2) to partner with the Grand Trunk Railway to increase service to Muskoka Wharf Station in Gravenhurst; and 3) to increase steamboat services on the lakes.
+To build the hotel, the company formed a new entity called the Muskoka Lakes Navigation and Hotel Company.
 The hotel was designed by architect Edgar Beaumont Jarvis (1864–1948) of Toronto.
 The first manager was J. D. Crawford.
 Around 1905 Lucius Messenger Boomer (1878–1947), who later managed the Waldorf Astoria New York, took over the role.